GoogleChrome/developer.chrome.com/site/en/docs/apps/angular_framework/index.md

 every call to `fetchDocs()`.
 Verify this in the Developer Tools console by pressing the "Refresh" button several times.
 Every time, n images are fetched:

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/YJgMcn00xGOFjNvWz9K1.png", alt="Console log 65: Fetched icon via XHR", height="19", width="180" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/YJgMcn00xGOFjNvWz9K1.png", alt="Console log 65: Fetched icon via XHR", height="19", width="180" %}

 Let's modify `successCallback` to add a caching layer.
 The additions are highlighted in bold: